Glucose in the Urine

 Recall that kidney function can be broken down into four steps:

 About 180 liters of plasma is filtered through the kidney per day.
 This equates to the glomerular filtration rate.
-During the filtration process large quantities of water, electrolytes, and other small molecules pass from the circulatory vasculature (renal arterioles) and into the lumen of the glomerulus (Bowman’s capsule).
-As this filtrate passes through the nephron a great deal of water and other material is reabsorbed.
+During the filtration process, large quantities of water, electrolytes, and other small molecules pass from the circulatory vasculature (renal arterioles) into the lumen of the glomerulus (Bowman’s capsule).
+As this filtrate passes through the nephron, a great deal of water and other material is reabsorbed.
 This functions to concentrate the nitrogenous waste and maintain homeostasis.

 Material is also actively secreted depending on conditions in the body such as pH and potassium concentrations.
 The final concentrated urine passes through the ureters, into the bladder, and is excreted.
 D-glucose is filtered and almost completely reabsorbed under normal conditions.

 Glucose is a polar molecule and dissolves in water and blood plasma.
 It easily passes through the glomerular basement membrane.
 It is almost completely reabsorbed from the tubules by active transport molecules found in the proximal convoluted tubule (PCT) called sodium-coupled glucose cotransporters (SGLT).

 Recall that a cotransporter moves two molecules: one with its electrochemical gradient and one against its electrochemical gradient.
 In this case, sodium is moving down its gradient into the cell while glucose is also moving into the cell but against its electrochemical gradient.
 These transporters are found on the luminal side of the epithelial cells that line the PCT.

 Intracellular sodium concentration is maintained at low levels by an ATP-dependent sodium/potassium pump that actively transports potassium into the cell and sodium out of the cell and into the bloodstream.
 These pumps are found on the basolateral side of the PCT cells.